brianhouse/art_and_code/README.md

 There is a course fee automatically paid through student accounts when registered for this class.
 The fee helps cover software licensing and sensor hardware.
 However, open source software will be used whenever possible.

 ### Laptop Use
 Work for this course should be done on a personal laptop—recent hardware and MacOS is preferred.
-If you do not have access to a laptop, email me and we will make arrangements to borrow a machine. **Any use of laptops for other purposes, such as social media, will count as an absence for that class.**
+If you do not have access to a laptop, email me and we will make arrangements for you to borrow a machine. **Any use of laptops for other purposes, such as social media, will count as an absence for that class.**

 ### Code Studio
 All students must complete their own work but are encouraged to help each other.
 To facilitate collective learning, Fields 205 will be open for working on ART112 sketches and other code projects at the times posted above.